 Students in Epidemiology complete a data analysis project for ILE:

 Students work closely with their faculty mentor to identify an appropriate data set and complete a data analysis project.

 Executive, Global Health, and Urban Health students complete a capstone course for ILE:

 Students enroll in a capstone course and complete their ILE within that course under the direction of the course instructor.

 How are the APE and ILE similar/different?

 The Applied Practical Experience (APE) is a supervised, hands-on opportunity to apply competencies in a public health practice setting.

 Internship, Data Analysis, and Research (CHP, EOH, EPI, HMP)

 View the Dornsife ILE page to find more information on the ILE, and to see examples of past projects.
 Additionally, a list of past projects for either the APE or ILE organized by topic and organization can be found here.

-- You may be able to turn your APE experience into an ILE project
+- You may be able to extend your APE experience into an ILE project with faculty mentor approval.